QA Strategy

 UAT is sometimes called beta testing, end-user testing, or acceptance testing.
 In regulated industries, it may be called operational acceptance testing (OAT) or business acceptance testing (BAT).
 The terminology varies, but the purpose is the same: validate that the software is fit for purpose before it goes live.

-Why UAT matters
+Why UAT matters for release readiness in SaaS teams

 Technical testing catches technical bugs.
 UAT catches a different category of problems entirely — ones that are invisible to automated tests and even to QA engineers who aren't domain experts.